Bennett & Carroll No. 120 Wood St. Pitts Pa

 Provenance: Chip Cable Collection

-Bennett & Carroll bottles are extremely rare as the partners were only listed together for one year, 1860, in the Pittsburgh City Directory.
+Bennett & Carroll bottles are extremely rare as the partners were only in business together from about December 1859 to December 15, 1860, when a Dissolution of Partnership was posted in the Pittsburgh Daily Post.
 The two gentlemen have their last names prominently embossed on a figural barrel and a flattened chestnut, both cherished by antique bottle collectors.

 Our museum example is embossed in three lines on one face of the bottle.
 The first line reads ‘BENNETT & CARROLL’ in a delicate open letter space serif typestyle in a full half convex arch.
 Contained within, almost at the center of the bottle is horizontal straight-line serif copy reading ‘NO. 120 WOOD ST.’ There are two dots beneath a raised and smaller “o” in “No.” The same application is used for the “t” in “St.” The third line reads the same as the second line ‘PITTS PA.”
 There are no dots or periods.